sstsimulator/sst-tutorials/ispass2024/README.md

 # ISPASS 2024 Tutorials

-Presented by Patrick Lavin and Joeseph Kenny
+Presented by Patrick Lavin and Joseph Kenny

 May 5, 2024

 Indianapolis, IN

 ## Abstract